goodday451999/Tetris-Neo/README.md

 # Tetris-Neo
-I have tried to implement the very popular *Tetris*,a 2D game using HTML and Java Script.Now it is in single player version and only single leveled with proper scorboard.
+I have tried to implement the very popular *Tetris*,a 2D game using HTML5 and Java Script.Now it is in single player version and only single leveled with proper scorboard.

 *Future Planes*
 1. High score + Add sound and animations/themes.